 - (1) Petition.
 The petition shall contain a statement of the facts of the case, supported by reference to the supporting record, and of the grounds for the appeal.
 The petition shall be filed in the Appellate Court in accordance with the requirements for briefs within 30 days after the entry of the order.
 A supporting record conforming to the requirements of Rule 328 shall be filed with the petition. - (2) Answer.
 Any other party may file an answer within 21 days of the filing of the petition, together with a supplementary supporting record conforming to Rule 328 consisting of any additional parts of the record the party desires to have considered by the Appellate Court.
 No reply will be received except by leave of court or a judge thereof. - (3) Appendix to Petition.
-The petition shall include, as an appendix, the order appealed from, and any opinion, memorandum, or findings of fact entered by the trial judge, and a table of contents of the record on appeal in the form provided in Rule 342(a).

-- (4) Extensions of Time.
-The above time limits may be extended by the reviewing court or a judge thereof upon notice and motion, accompanied by an affidavit showing good cause, filed before expiration of the original or extended time. - (5) Stay; Notice of Allowance of Petition.
+The petition shall include, as an appendix, the order appealed from, and any opinion, memorandum, or findings of fact entered by the trial judge, and a table of contents of the record on appeal in the form provided in Rule 342(a). - (4) Extensions of Time.
+The above time limits may be extended by the reviewing court or a judge thereof upon notice and motion, accompanied by an affidavit showing good cause, filed before expiration of the original or extended time. - (5) After the petitioner has filed the petition and supporting record and the time for filing any answer has expired, the Appellate Court, except for good cause shown, shall decide whether to allow the interlocutory appeal within 30 days. - (6) Stay; Notice of Allowance of Petition.
 If the petition is granted, the proceedings in the trial court are stayed.
 Upon good cause shown, the Appellate Court or a judge thereof may vacate or modify the stay, and may require the petitioner to file an appropriate bond.
-Within 48 hours after the granting of the petition, the appellate court clerk shall notify the clerk of the circuit court. - (6) Additional Record.
-If leave to appeal is allowed, any party to the appeal may request that additional portions of the record on appeal be prepared as provided in Rule 321 et seq., or the court may order the appellant to file the record, which shall be filed within 35 days of the date on which such leave was allowed.
-The filing of an additional record shall not affect the time for filing briefs under this rule. - (7) Briefs.
+Within 48 hours after the granting of the petition, the Appellate Court clerk shall notify the clerk of the circuit court.

+- (7) Additional Record.
+If leave to appeal is allowed, any party to the appeal may request that additional portions of the record on appeal be prepared as provided in Rule 321 et seq., or any party may request or the court may order the circuit clerk to file the record, which shall be filed within 35 days of the date on which such leave was allowed.
+The filing of an additional record shall not affect the time for filing briefs under this rule. - (8) Briefs.
 A party may allow his or her petition or answer to stand as his or her brief or may file a brief in lieu of or in addition thereto.
-If a party elects to allow a petition or answer to stand as a brief, he or she must notify the other parties and the Clerk of the Appellate Court on or before the due date of the brief.
+If a party elects to allow a petition or answer to stand as a brief, he or she must notify the other parties and the clerk of the Appellate Court on or before the due date of the brief.
 If the appellant elects to file a brief, it must be filed within 35 days from the date on which leave to appeal was granted.
 All briefs shall conform to the schedule and requirements as provided in Rules 341 through 343.
 Oral argument may be requested as provided in Rule 352(a).